 Paul Jacobs took command of the USS Kirk late in 1974.
-Its deployment was rushed in order to provide humanitarian relief as the war effort crumbled in Vietnam and people began to flee.
-Enlisting a tanker to clear the way into Saigon, he transferred thousands of refugees to merchant ships and then began to take on helicopters, pushing them over the side after offloading the people.
+Its deployment was rushed in order to provide humanitarian relief as the war effort crumbled in Vietnam in April of 1975 and people began to flee.
+Enlisting a tanker to clear the way into Saigon, they began to take on helicopters, pushing them over the side after offloading the people.

 During the evacuation of Vietnamese civilian refugees, a baby died on the USS Kirk despite the best efforts of the corpsman.
 Captain Paul Jacobs gave the baby a formal military burial at sea.
 Years later, he got a phone call from that baby's sister.

 Paul Jacobs, who commanded several ships during the Vietnam War, muses over the need to kill the enemy in the course of his job, as well as the need to pivot towards humanitarian duties when required.
 The sorry spectacle of politicians managing wars when it should be left to the military is a sore point with him.

 The sailors of the USS Kirk knew that one of the Vietnamese women they had saved during the chaotic exodus of refugees had named a baby after the ship.
 Captain Paul Jacobs tracked her down and she came to the ship's crew reunion, along with Richard Armitage, a civilian official at the time who took charge of the largest rescue operation.